 For example, Delta seems to get a good amount of positive reviews from previous customers.
 A good deal now, found on flighthub.com, is $625 total from New York to Atlanta then Atlanta to Lagos, Nigeria on Delta Airlines.

 You can also find a cheaper flight, $447, on Virgin Atlantic Airways for a one-round trip from New York to Lagos.
 Virgin Atlantic Airways has gotten its fair share of good reviews.
 Review sites like TripAdvisor and AirlineQuality can definitely help you determine your next airline.
-Take the time to get recommendations and suggestions, whether from family who travel internationally, or reviews from online.
+Take the time to get recommendations and suggestions, whether from a family who travels internationally, or reviews from online.

 Once you Get There